Speak to an expert today 01270 440 341 020 3633 2107

 White file folders containing information on fire escape plans and procedures

-A fire safety policy will be shared by all employees so that they are prepared in the event of a fire.
-There will need to be a responsible person who manages the fire safety policy and who ensures the points outlined in the policy are put into action.
+A fire safety policy will be shared by all employees so they are prepared in the event of a fire.
+There will need to be a competent person or a designated fire marshal who manages the fire safety policy and ensures the points outlined in the policy are put into action.

 For the main entry and exit points into and out of a building, you do not need to have fire escape signs.
 These access points are obvious and are used by people daily.
 Fire escape signs must be installed for less obvious fire escape routes or for areas that might be trickier to navigate.
 This could include offices with multiple corridors and varying floor plans throughout.
 Having clearly signposted fire escape routes will help people evacuate independently as quickly as possible.